shoppertrail/shoppertrail-uat-guide/README.md

 2. **Verify:**
    - Branding (logo, fonts, colors) matches the provided screenshots.

    - Homepage TOP.
-This is the main page (the logo fades in and out in front of a background image).
+This is the main page (the logo fades in and out infront of a background image).

    ![Homepage – top](./Homepage_1.jpg)